Packing tips & all the essentials you have to pack for Scotland to enjoy the Highlands, Isle of Skye, Edinburgh & beyond.

 Last, but not least, you might want to consider bringing sunscreen if you are visiting during the summer months.
 Chances are pretty low that the sun will shine continuously, but it’s not unheard of either, especially on a boat trip.
 During my last visit, I actually managed to get a sunburn.
 A sample-sized bottle will suffice!

-Other stuff to pack for Scotland
+Other items to bring to Scotland

 Now this list is already rather long and there really isn’t anything I haven’t covered.
 As usual, I recommend to take copies (digital & paper) of your important travel documents along and store them in a safe way.
 You also will want to get a hardcopy travel guide (l think the Rick Steve’s Scotland guide is currently the best out there)

 Don’t overpack for Scotland, as most people move around a lot and it’s just super annoying if you are traveling with too much luggage.
+Consider using packing cubes (these Amazon basics are more than sufficient).
+They really facilitate the whole packing and unpacking procedure.

 But also, a word of warning in case you plan to pack too light.
 While there are stores in the Highlands, it can be quite a nuisance to search for them and they might not have what you want.